Pros and Cons of a 401(k) Loan

 In companies with more than 500 employees, more than 90 percent of workers participate in a 401(k) plan.
 And in 95 percent of these plans, employers made a matching contribution in the past year.
 This is great news.
 Employees realize they need to take an active role in saving for their retirement, and employers are helping them with matching funds.

 But here’s the catch.
-When employees fall on hard times, they tend to tap into their 401(k) plans.
-In fact, more than 1.4 million Fidelity participants borrowed against their accounts in 2020.
+When employees fall on hard times, they sometimes tap into their 401(k) plans.
+In fact, both Vanguard and Fidelity reported record highs for people taking hardship loans from their retirement funds.

 That’s why education and communication is vital in helping employees understand the pros and cons of raiding their 401(k).